 A career fair is an event where students and alumni have the opportunity to network with and meet employers, recruiters, and graduate schools in a large group setting.
 UW-Whitewater holds several career fairs throughout the year.

 Watch the video below for information on how to prepare for the Virtual Career Fairs on Handshake, including how to update your Handshake Profile and sign up for employer sessions ahead of the fairs.
-Also be sure to download our Quick Guide to Prepare for the Spring 2021 Virtual Career Fairs.
+Also be sure to download our Quick Guide to Prepare for the Virtual Career Fair.

-Find Spring 2021 Virtual Hawk Career Fair dates and links to the fairs in Handshake on our Career Events page.
+Find Fall 2021 Career Fair dates and links to the fairs in Handshake on our Career Events page.